 To make sure Tiazac is safe for you, tell your doctor if you have:

 if you also take digoxin, or a beta blocker (such as atenolol, carvedilol, metoprolol, propranolol, sotalol, and others).

 It is not known whether Tiazac will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 Diltiazem can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.

 How should I take Tiazac?

 Take Tiazac exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
+Your doctor may occasionally change your dose.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Do not crush, chew, break, or open an extended-release Tiazac capsule.
 Swallow it whole.

 To make swallowing easier, you can open a Tiazac capsule and sprinkle the medicine into a spoonful of applesauce.
 Swallow right away without chewing.
 Do not save the mixture for later use.